gcalderone/Gnuplot.jl/docs/src/advanced.md

 - `dry::Bool`: if true all new sessions will be started [Dry sessions](@ref).
 Default is `false`, but if the package is not able to start a gnuplot it will automatically switch to `false`;

 - `init::Vector{String}`: This vector can be used to `push!` initialization commands to be executed when a new session is started.
 Default is an empty vector.
-It can be used to, e.g., set a terminal for all sessions which is different from the gnuplot default one:
+It can be used to, e.g., set a custom terminal for all new sessions:
 ```@repl abc
 push!(Gnuplot.options.init, "set term sixelgd");
 ```
-Note that this is a global option, i.e. it will affect **all** new sessions;
+Note that this is a global option, i.e. it will affect all new sessions.
+Also note that the commands in `Gnuplot.options.init` are not saved in [Gnuplot scripts](@ref);

 - `verbose::Bool`: a flag to set verbosity of the package.
 In particular if it is `true` all communication with the underlying process will be printed on stdout.
 E.g.:
 ```@repl abc
-Gnuplot.exec("set term wxt")  #hide
+gpexec("set term wxt")  #hide
 Gnuplot.options.verbose = true;
 x = 1.:10;
 @gp x x.^2 "w l t 'Parabola'"